 Here are a few ideas to guide your search:

 - Do a Google search for an agency in your niche.
 Type “social media agency for beauty brands” or “pharma social media agency” into the search bar.
 Then click through and take a look at the top results.

 - Check agency reviews.
-Sites like Social Agency Scout are packed with reviews of social media agencies.
+Dig into review sites about social media agencies.
 You might also read Google, Yelp, or social media reviews.

 - Ask for recommendations.
 Chances are that some of your business owner colleagues already work with great agencies.
 Find out if they’re happy with their agency, and then ask for a referral.

 After you’ve narrowed down your search to a few agencies, schedule a call.
 Get our tips for interviewing a social media marketing agency so you can make sure it’s a good fit.

 With the right tools and tactics, your social media agency can flourish.
 Create a free Agorapulse account to find out how our social media solution can streamline your workflows and help your agency succeed.